yell0w4x/webapp-e2e-tests/README.md

     --pytest-help       Pytest related help
     -h|--help           Show this message and exit

-All default urls are related to the default environment which is RC as well as the default actions (like db wipe etc.) are performed on RC.
+All default urls are related to the default environment which is stage as well as the default actions (like db wipe etc.) are performed on stage.

 On failure test logs and screenshot are available under 'failure_logs' folder.
 In case of '--headless' option the failed test video is also available.